Relative-partitioned index theorem: Application to positive scalar curvature problem

 Following Gromov-Lawson \cite{GrLa3} , let $\tilde N$ be a closed oriented manifold of dimension $n$ with a fixed riemannian metric $\tilde g$.
-The manifold $\tilde N$ is enlargeable if for each real number $\epsilon>0$ there is a riemannian spin cover $(N, g)$, with lifted metric, and a smooth map $f:N\to S^n$ such that: the function $f$ is constant outside a compact subset $Z$ of $N$; the degree of $f$ is non-zero; and the map $f:(N, g)\to(S^n,g_0)$ is $\epsilon$-contracting, where $g_0$ is the standard metric on $S^n$.
+The manifold $\tilde N$ is enlargeable if for each real number $\epsilon>0$ there is a Riemannian spin cover $(N, g)$, with lifted metric, and a smooth map $f:N\to S^n$ such that: the function $f$ is constant outside a compact subset $Z$ of $N$; the degree of $f$ is non-zero; and the map $f:(N, g)\to(S^n,g_0)$ is $\epsilon$-contracting, where $g_0$ is the standard metric on $S^n$.
 Being $\epsilon$-contracting means that $\|T_xf\|\leq\epsilon$ for each $x\in N$, where $T_xf\colon T_x N\to T_{f(x)}S^n$.

-With above notation, it turns out that there is a Hermitian bundle $E\to N$ which is isomorphic to the trivial bundle $F:=C^k\times N$ outside the compact subset $ Z\subset N$ such that $\omega:=\Ch(E-\C^k)$ is a non-zero non-negative multiple of the volume element of $N$ which vanishes outside $ Z$.
+With above notation, it turns out that there is a Hermitian bundle $E\to N$ which is isomorphic to the trivial bundle $F:=C^k\times N$ outside the compact subset $ Z\subset N$ such that $\omega:=\Ch(E-\C^k)$ is a non-zero multiple of the volume element of $N$ which vanishes outside $ Z$.
 Moreover the bundle $E$ has a connection whose curvature $R$ is bounded from above by $\epsilon$, i.e. $\|R\|\leq\epsilon$.

-\begin{thm} For an enlargeable closed manifold $\tilde N$, the product space $M=\tilde N\times \R$ does not admit a Riemannian metric with uniformly positive scalar curvature. \end{thm} \begin{pf} Let $D_1$ and $D_2$ stand for Dirac operators of $N$ twisted; respectively; by $E$ and $F$.
+\begin{thm} For an enlargeable closed manifold $\tilde N$, the product space $M=\tilde N\times \R$ does not admit a Riemannian metric with uniformly positive scalar curvature in the coarse equivalent class of $dt^2+g_{\tilde N}$. \end{thm} \begin{pf} Let $D_1$ and $D_2$ stand for Dirac operators of $N$ twisted; respectively; by $E$ and $F$.
 In this situation the relative index $\ind_r(D_2,D_1)\in K_0(Z)\simeq\Z$ is given by the following relation \cite[formula 4.5]{Roe-relative}

 Now consider the manifold $M=N\times \R$ and put $W:=Z\times R$.
-Because $Z$ is compact, with respect to any lifted (from $\tilde N\times \R$) riemannian metric on $M$ the intersection of $N$ and $Z\times\R$ is transverse and coarse.
+Because $Z$ is compact, with respect to any lifted (from $\tilde N\times \R$) Riemannian metric on $M$ the intersection of $N$ and $Z\times\R$ is transverse and coarse.
 Bundles $E$ and $F$ will be considered as bundles over $M$.
 Then the data $(M,W,\mathbf D_1)$ and $(M,W,\mathbf D_2)$ satisfy the relative index theorem conditions with $f_1=f_2=\Id$ and $h:N\times\R\to\R$ being the projection on the second factor.
 The theorem \ref{mainthm} reads